VatConnect/FSX/README.md

 --------------------

-Server Interface: The "server sim" .exe in this project does NOT connect to VATSIM; instead it uses the same protocol with the GUI to simulate things locally for test purposes.
+Server Interface: The "server sim" .exe in this project does NOT connect to Vatsim; instead it uses the same protocol with the GUI to simulate things locally for test purposes.
 It moves around dummy aircraft, sends dummy radio messages, etc to allow GUI development without need for VatSim approval, a network connection, or having to sign any NDA's.
 A closed-source "Vatsim Proxy.exe" is currently under development and will be available with the first release of this project.
 The GUI just has to launch the Vatsim Proxy instead of the Server Sim to actually connect to Vatsim (although it will require Vatsim approval, and they will issue a client ID and authentication key that needs to be provided to the Vatsim Proxy interface on login).